-The employment scale and industry mix of the aerotropolis is much greater than many realise.
-Research by Dr Stephen Appold and myself on employment around the 25 busiest passenger airports in the US, found that 3.1 million jobs as of 2009 were located within a 2.5-mile radius of these airports (2.8% of total US employment); over 7.5 million jobs within a five mile distance (6.8% of all US employees) and 19 million jobs (17.2% of the US total) within 10 miles.
+The employment scale and industry mix of the aerotropolis is much greater than many realize.
+Research by Dr. Stephen Appold and myself on employment around the 25 busiest passenger airports in the U.S., found that 3.1 million jobs as of 2009 were located within a 2.5-mile radius of these airports (2.8% of total U.S. employment); over 7.5 million jobs within a five-mile distance (6.8% of all U.S. employees) and 19 million jobs (17.2% of the U.S. total) within 10 miles (See Figure 4).
 Assessment of wages and salaries in these airport radii showed that the respective percentages from payrolls were 3.4%, 8.2% and 21.9%.
+This indicates that many jobs near major airports are relatively well paid.